mitsuhiko/actix-website/content/docs/application.md

 # Writing an Application

-Actix web provides various primitives to build web servers and applications with Rust.
+`actix-web` provides various primitives to build web servers and applications with Rust.
 It provides routing, middlewares, pre-processing of requests, post-processing of responses, websocket protocol handling, multipart streams, etc.

 All actix web servers are built around the `App` instance.
 It is used for registering routes for resources and middlewares.
 It also stores application state shared across all handlers within same application.

 Applications act as a namespace for all routes, i.e all routes for a specific application have the same url path prefix.
 The application prefix always contains a leading "/" slash.